 The Grenelefe Community covers over 500 acres and is surrounded by marshlands and woods that are home to many varieties of wildlife.
 You will occasionally see some of this wildlife around property.
 Please do not leave trash outside your unit and do not feed them.
 As these animals are part of the natural surroundings, we do not remove them, nor will Florida Fish and Game, except in extreme cases.
 Therefore, there is no need to report sightings.

 There are cluster mailboxes located throughout the community.
 Mailbox assignments and keys can be obtained by contacting the Association office.
+Tenants are not to obtain keys from the Association.
+If you rent your unit, you are responsible for providing your tenants with the key and collecting it when the tenants leave.

 Rules and Regulations